Our Verdict

 Capacity

-In calculating the Sion Softside's main compartment dimensions, we found 87 liters of volume.
+In measuring the Sion Softside's main compartment dimensions, we calculated 87 liters of volume.

 This is a smaller packing area when compared to many other bags on our list, but the Sion Softside makes up for it with two large exterior pockets and the ability to expand.
-All said, if you pack consciously, you'll find plenty of room for your necessities, even if you're planning a week-long trip.
+All said, when we packed consciously, we found plenty of room for our necessities, even when heading out for a week-long trip.

-Weighing in at 11.1 pounds, the Sion Softside lands in the middle of our lineup for weight, which means it can accept nearly 39 pounds of additional weight before it exceeds the standard checked-back weight limit of 50 pounds.
+Weighing in at 11.1 pounds, the Sion Softside lands in the middle of the bunch for weight, which means it can accept nearly 39 pounds of additional weight before it exceeds the standard checked-back weight limit of 50 pounds.
+In comparison, our weight testing placed the Osprey Daylite Wheeled Duffel 85 at 6.8 pounds and the Patagonia Black Hole Wheeled at an even 8 pounds.

-This is one of the better ratios of all the bags we tested.
-However, we do worry about the longevity of its zippers and shell if it were packed to the gills and subjected to a frequent, extensive travel agenda.
+This is one of the better ratios of all the bags we've tested.
+However, we did worry about the longevity of its zippers and shell if it were packed to the gills and subjected to a frequent, extensive travel agenda.

 Ease of Transport